 I have been interested in standing desks for a while.
 A standing desk is a desk conceived for writing, reading, or working, while standing up or while sitting on a high stool.
 The impact of such desks on our health has been quantified, and several reports have come out pointing out the dangers of sitting too long (e.g. risk of obesity, diabetes, heart disease, a variety of cancers, and an early death).
 According to most people using standing desks, they even make you more productive, but I didn’t find any formal report confirming that yet.

-After having given standing desk a try with cardboard last week, I decided to build my own standing desk, on top of my existing desk, for less than 30 euros ($40).
+After having given cardboard box-based standing desk a try last week, I decided to build my own standing desk, on top of my existing desk, for less than 30 euros ($40).
 There are plenty examples of DIY standing desks on the Internet, but that one is probably the best known, and this is the one I used as an example.

 First, I needed the following items: